The Atlanta University Publications

 Education

-Professor Du Bois, of the Department of Economics and History in Atlanta University, is taking steps to find out the practical results of higher education of negroes.
+for Negroes Professor Du Bois, of the Department of Economics and History in Atlanta University, is taking steps to find out the practical results of higher education of negroes.
 It is no uncommon thing in the South to find bitter opposition to even ordinary education for negroes.
 The argument is that it makes them discontented and unwilling to work at the only occupations open to the colored race in that section ; social distinction restricting them to rough labor and personal service.
 There is truth in this, yet Booker T. Washington has been proving for several years that negroes who are really equipped with industrial skill, decent habits and willingness to work can make headway and break down prejudice against them, and do not have to come North for that purpose, either.

 Several southern states have tried lately to adopt a scheme whereby only the monies collected from colored taxpayers shall be applied to the education of colored children.
 Of course this would be a very neat way of depriving negroes of all educational opportunities, but it seems unlikely that southern public sentiment will sustain any such preposterous trick.
 With reference to higher education the antagonism is more pronounced and outspoken.
 You will hear it denounced as simply the means of turning out a stream of colored preachers, lawyers and doctors who scorn to touch a shovel or a hoe and become loafers and general nuisances.
 Cases can be cited that sustain this, no doubt ; but for the most part it is an absurd exaggeration.